 When it is young, Ginkgo biloba should be pruned to form a central leader.

-Ginkgo biloba is not usually affected by any pests or diseases.
+Fortunately, Ginkgo biloba is not usually affected by any pests or diseases.

 The most commonly known medicinal use for Ginkgo biloba is to improve memory.
 However, as our Alternative Medicine expert Cathy Wong notes in her Ginkgo health article, it can also be used for tinnitus, glaucoma, Alzheimer's disease, sexual dysfunctions, peripheral arterial disease, enhancing blood circulation and macular degeneration.